yichunzhao/spring-jpa-projection/README.md

 #### open projection

-An Open projection decorated with SpEL enables us to define interface methods with unmatched names and with return values re-computed at a runtime.
+An open projection decorated with SpEL enables us to define interface methods with unmatched names and with return values re-computed at a runtime.

 drawback: its query is created during the runtime, so Spring cannot optimize the query in the advance.